SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 ### 2.3 Human-AI Co-Creation in Music

-Research shows people want AI tools that help with inspiration and writer's block, but they also need to feel in control and maintain emotional connection to their work (Fu et al., 2024).
+Research shows people want AI tools that help with inspiration and writer's block, but they also need to feel in control and maintain emotional connection to their work (Fu et al., 2025).
 AI-generated music often lacks "emotional depth" because it's missing the human touch.
 That's why Harmony Forge is designed as a helper, not a replacement.
-We handle the tedious stuff (transposition, basic voicing) so musicians can focus on the creative decisions (Newman et al., 2023).
+We handle the tedious stuff (transposition, basic voicing) so musicians can focus on the creative decisions (Tchemeube et al., 2025).

 ### 2.4 Evaluation of AI Music Systems